Brighton railway works: Southern Railway

 For the first three years of Southern Railway ownership, no new locomotives were built at Brighton, although rebuilding of the B4 class into virtually new locomotives took place.
 During 1926 the works was responsible for building ten examples of Maunsell's "River class" and then rebuilding of six of them into "U class" 2-6-0 tender locomotives two years later.
 The works also built a further ten "U" class in 1928.
 The following year the works constructed all of the designer's Z class 0-8-0T locomotives, before locomotive construction again ceased.

 During the war years Brighton works built more than half of Bulleid's Q1 class 0-6-0 freight locomotives, and the drawing office was primarily responsible for the detailed designs of his revolutionary Merchant Navy 4-6-2 express passenger locomotives, although the locomotives were built at Eastleigh Works.
 From 1943 they built 93 of the LMS Stanier 8F type 2-8-0 freight locomotives for the War Department, at the incredible rate of one every 4.5 days.

 The heyday of locomotive building at the works was during the decade after the war, when Brighton built more than 100 Bulleid light pacifics of the West Country and Battle of Britain classes.
 The works also constructed the boilers and tenders for the final batch of ten Merchant Navy class, although the locomotives were constructed at Eastleigh.
 The thousandth locomotive to be constructed at the works was 21C164 "Fighter Command" in June 1947.
-This figure did not take into account 12 B4X class 4-4-0 from 1922–24 which were officially classified as rebuilds rather than new locomotives.
+This figure did not take into account 12 B4X class 4-4-0 from 1922 to 1924 which were officially classified as rebuilds rather than new locomotives.